SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view all cities within a selected district ordered by population so that I can analyze local population trends and identify the most populated cities within that district.
+As a Data Analyst, I want to view all cities within a selected district ordered by population so that I can analyze local population trends and identify the most populated cities within that district for the organization.

 **Scope**
 World Population Reporting System